surroundaustralia/idn-ds/README.md

 ## Contact

-This work is being undertaken as part of OFFICIAL_PROJECT_TITLE funded by the [Austrlaian Research Data Commons](https://ardc.edu.au/).
+This work is being undertaken as part of OFFICIAL_PROJECT_TITLE funded by the [Australian Research Data Commons](https://ardc.edu.au/).
 The technical work for this is being conducted by [Australian National Univeristy](https://www.anu.edu.au), [University of Melbourne](https://www.unimelb.edu.au) and [SURROUND Australia Pty Ltd](https://surroundaustralia.com) staff who are all partners in the OFFICIAL_PROJECT_TITLE project.

 For initial enquiries, please contact: